 Fear of Getting Hurt

 I used to have a big fear of heights.
 It stopped me from doing a lot of things.
 Years ago a friend and I took our sons to NYC.
-They wanted to go up in the Empire State Building.
+They wanted to go up into the Empire State Building.
 They did.
 I didn’t.
 They had fun.
 I just waited.
 I missed out on my son’s experience in the Empire State Building.

 Yes, fear can be a good thing that helps you out of a bad situation, but fear can also be a problem.
+It can stop you from experiencing good things, not just bad things.

 Steps to Help You Tackle Your Fears